quintoandar/eslint-config-quintoandar/eslint-plugin-quintoandar/README.md

 ### No Block-Party colors

-Don't allow usage of Block-party colors.
+Don't allow usage of Block-party colors.\
-Use withTheme instead (see: https://material-ui.com/css-in-js/api/#withtheme-component-component) or use ThemeProvider (see: https://material-ui.com/css-in-js/api/#themeprovider) Make sure to follow the guidelines to fix it (see: https://github.com/quintoandar/guidelines/blob/master/pwa/styling.md#theme).
+Use withTheme instead (see: https://material-ui.com/css-in-js/api/#withtheme-component-component)\
+Make sure to follow the guidelines to fix it (see: https://github.com/quintoandar/guidelines/blob/master/pwa/styling.md#theme).

 #### How to use it